Hestoria/travel-assistant/README.md

 This project is our FYP, add oil!!!

 # Notice
-Please create your own branch for your work!
-Make sure the latest version will not crash the current version then push to master!
+Please create your own branch for your work
+!!
+Make sure the latest version will not crash the current version then push to master !!
 Everytime when you updated the master, please address pull request

 # Main functions
 1. Travel planning service